MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_uncorrectable_error_severity.md

 A ULONG representation of the contents of the PCI_EXPRESS_UNCORRECTABLE_ERROR_SEVERITY structure.

-#### - CompleterAbort

-A single bit that indicates that a reported completer abort is a fatal error.

-#### - CompletionTimeout

-A single bit that indicates that a reported completion timeout is a fatal error.

-#### - DataLinkProtocolError
+#### - Undefined

-A single bit that indicates that a reported data link protocol error is a fatal error.
+A single bit that contains an undefined value.
+In versions of the <i>PCIe Specification</i> prior to version 1.1, this bit indicates that a reported link training error is a fatal error.

-#### - ECRCError

-A single bit that indicates that a reported end-to-end cyclic redundancy check (ECRC) error is a fatal error.

-#### - FlowControlProtocolError

-A single bit that indicates that a reported flow control protocol error is a fatal error.

-#### - MalformedTLP

-A single bit that indicates that a reported malformed transaction layer packet (TLP) is a fatal error.

-#### - PoisonedTLP

-A single bit that indicates that a reported poisoned transaction layer packet (TLP) is a fatal error.

-#### - ReceiverOverflow

-A single bit that indicates that a reported receiver overflow is a fatal error.

 #### - Reserved1